 In recent years the primary focus of his work has been leadership and the development of a six-month program for middle managers, “Developing Influential Leaders”.
 He has contributed nationally and internationally with articles on coaching, STEM integration, evidence-based decision-making and educational research, most significantly in the area of Cognitive Load Theory and its implications for the classroom.
 With Dr Brendan Bentley from the University of Adelaide, he presented at the 2018 International Cognitive Load Theory Conference in Beijing on using Cognitive load theory to enhance learning in a minimally-guided STEM-rich activity.

-Rob has a Master of Education (Educational Administration), is an Accredited trainer for the Department of Child Protection’s Child Safe Environments program, sits on the South Australian Thinking Technologically Reference Group, is the current secretary of the SA Branch Executive of the Australian Council for Educational Leaders and is a member of the Board of Directors for Educators SA.
+Rob has a Master of Education (Educational Administration), sits on the South Australian Thinking Technologically Reference Group, is the current secretary of the SA Branch Executive of the Australian Council for Educational Leaders and is a member of the Board of Directors for Educators SA.
 He is a 2019 recipient of the ACEL National Fellowship Award for significant contribution to educational leadership at the state and/or national level.

 At Hutton Consulting, Rob takes the role of Senior Educational Consultant, working with schools in the areas of Executive Search, Leadership Development, Change Management and Developing a culture of Coaching.